If you want to use a mouthwash as part of your daily oral care routine, it’s important to know what a mouthwash is and what is does and does not do.

 For those who suffer from tooth sensitivity or are recovering from a dental procedure, you may find the ingredients in mouthwash irritating.
 Consider trying an alcohol-free mouthwash, which contains ingredients that are soothing and gentle on your teeth and gums.

 Some dental rinses contain anti-plaque ingredients, which not only help control bad breath but also help to prevent plaque buildup on the teeth.

-See our complete line of mouthwashes and rinses to choose the right one for you.
+See Oral-B’s complete line of mouthwashes and rinses to choose the right one for you.

 How to choose the best mouthwash

 There are various types of mouthwashes and rinses on the market.
 Understanding the differences will help in selecting the right rinse to use.

 Mouthwashes freshen your breath and help wash away food particles, but they are not a replacement for a regular routine of brushing twice-daily and flossing daily.
 Most standard over-the-counter mouthwashes contain breath-freshening ingredients but do not contain fluoride unless the label says otherwise.